USS General S. D. Sturgis: Operational history

 The ship got underway 26 September for Seattle, arriving there 8 October.
 She then made three round-trip voyages from the West Coast to Japanese ports, supporting occupation troops before departing San Francisco on an around-the-world voyage calling at Manila, Singapore, Calcutta, and Port Said, and arriving New York 10 May 1946.
 She decommissioned 24 May 1946 and was delivered to WSA for peacetime operation as an Army transport.

 Rebuilt to 12,349 gross tons, USAT General S. D. Sturgis made 21 voyages between Germany and the U.S. with displaced persons.
 Among these refugees was Mrs. Marion Matewosian, a 99-year-old Armenian woman, who arrived in New York on 1 October 1949.
 Matewosian was said, in contemporary news accounts, to be the oldest person to come to the U.S. under the displaced persons program.

 In addition to its many trips to the U.S. with displaced persons, General S. D. Sturgis also delivered refugees to Australia, Argentina, Canada, Brazil and Venezuela as well.
 The ship departed Genoa on one such mission with 860 displaced persons from Europe and arrived in Sydney on 14 May 1948.
 This voyage was one of almost 150 "Fifth Fleet" voyages by some 40 ships bringing refugees of World War II to Australia.
 General S. D. Sturgis made a trip, with displaced persons, from Bremerhaven, Germany, at the end of December 1948, to Buenos Aires, Argentina, arriving there on 17 January 1949.
 She made two more such trips, arriving in Sydney with 843 refugees on 21 May 1949, and with 1,309 on 17 April 1950.

 In the midst of these treks, General S. D. Sturgis was reacquired by the Navy 1 March 1950, and was assigned to MSTS.
-Manned by civilians, she was re-designated T-AP-137, and continued the transportation of people fleeing the aftermath of the war.
+Crewed by civilians, she was re-designated T-AP-137, and continued the transportation of people fleeing the aftermath of the war.